ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

-A tag is similar to a branch, i.e. it's a pointer to a single commit, but the pointer remains pointing to the same commit even when new commits are made. git branch			-	List current branch (http://edp-confluence.engba.vtas.com/display/DEVOPS/QA+Workflow). git branch -a			-	List all branches (https://githowto.com/remote_branches). git checkout V811_R1		-	Change to branch (https://githowto.com/navigating_branches). git checkout --force V811_R1 	-	Force switch to a new branch, overwiring any local changes. git tag				-	List tags.
+A tag is similar to a branch, i.e. it's a pointer to a single commit, but the pointer remains pointing to the same commit even when new commits are made. git branch			-	List current branch (http://edp-confluence.engba.vtas.com/display/DEVOPS/QA+Workflow). git branch -a			-	List all branches, includes remotes (https://githowto.com/remote_branches). git checkout V811_R1		-	Change to branch (https://githowto.com/navigating_branches). git checkout --force V811_R1 	-	Force switch to a new branch, overwiring any local changes. git tag				-	List tags.
+To create a remote branch, create it locally, then "push" it: git branch some-branch git checkout some-branch git push -u origin some-branch

 o CREATE A **LOCAL** BRANCH
 In Git, a branch is no more than a pointer to a particular commit.
 See "git-pointers.png".